The Path o/t Yellow River through China (3) Lower Reaches

 The source section flows mainly through pastures, swamps, and knolls between the Bayan Har Mountains (巴顏喀啦山脈) and the Anemaqen (Amnye Machin) Mountains, and can only be reached by riding Animal or with use of tracked vehicles.
 In this very early section the river water is crystal clear and flows steadily and is known as "river of the peacock" (Tibetan: རྨ་ཆུ་; Wylie: r Ma chu, p maqu 玛曲).

-The two main lakes along this section are Lake Bob (扎陵湖) and Lake Eling (鄂陵湖), both crystal clear.
+The two main lakes along this section are Ngoring Hu (also Lake Bob (扎陵湖) and Gyaring Hu (also:

 Schematic Map of the Flow Path of the Yellow River through China.